laxmikant-ainapure/upcxx/docs/upc-hybrid.md

-UPC++ now has experimental support for interoperability with the [Berkeley UPC Runtime](https://upc.lbl.gov) (a.k.a "UPCR"), using any of the four UPC translators targetting that runtime.
+UPC++ now has experimental support for interoperability with the [Berkeley UPC Runtime](https://upc.lbl.gov) (a.k.a "UPCR"), using any of the four UPC translators targeting that runtime.
 This makes it possible to run hybrid applications that use both UPC and UPC++ (in separate object files, due to the difference in base languages).